tessagrethen/photobooth/README.md

 # Photobooth

-An basic application to apply filters to photos.
+A application to apply basic filters to photos.